 Fail to Remain – Criminal Code

-Hit and run Ontario: Criminal Charge VS Provincial Offence
+Fail to Remain: Criminal Code Charge VS Provincial Offence

 As you may know, failure to remain at the scene of an accident is an offence under both – the Criminal Code of Canada and the Highway Traffic Act: